 As a veteran voice over artist (and owner of the company eLearning Voices), Gene was much more comfortable being heard than being seen – so he wanted to do all of his sessions via Skype audio from his home in Texas.
 No matter how sweetly I cajoled, he would not let me see him on screen… so it wasn’t until long after our Leap Year was completed that I finally got to see the face that belonged to this warm and wonderful man.

 Ultimately, though, his reticence was a gift to me – through it, I discovered that the abilities I brought to this type of long-term, intimate coaching would have the same amount of positive impact whether I could see my client or not.

-When he began his Leap Year, Gene said he wanted to fix one main “outer” issue: his overwhelm regarding the details of his biz… and one main “inner” issue: his diminishing desire to do voice over work.
+When he began his year, Gene said he wanted to fix one main “outer” issue: his overwhelm regarding the details of his biz… and one main “inner” issue: his diminishing desire to do voice over work.
 He was anticipating that we’d focus on streamlining his operations and increasing his marketing efforts (to get new clients that would pique his interest).

 But do you know what I thought we needed to focus on?

 Here was a responsible, talented man who had built a productive career and who, to my mind, should be enjoying the fruits of his labor and experimenting with some bolder moves.
 Instead, Gene was working in isolation in an office environment that stressed him out and not giving himself permission to design a life that he truly enjoyed.
 By not allowing himself the pleasure of working and living as he knew he wanted to, he was becoming creatively stuck.